 It’s not just a minor, it’s a mindset.

-Designed to give you experience solving real-world problems and prepare you to navigate an increasingly entrepreneurial world.
+and prepare to navigate an increasingly entrepreneurial world.

 Get Our Newsletter

-Entrepreneurship and Innovation Minor: Product Innovation Cluster
+Entrepreneurship and Innovation Minor (ENTI)- Product Innovation Cluster

 Real-world problem solving